BlueByteSystemsInc/PDMShell/src/BOM.md

-﻿---
+---
 description: Exports a bill of materials for a file or files found by search.
-title: BOM Command Documentation | PDMShell | SOLIDWORKS PDM
+title: BOM Command | PDMShell | SOLIDWORKS PDM
 ---
-# BOM Command Documentation
+# BOM Command

-## DESCRIPTION:
+## Description
 The `BOMCommand` allows you to extract a Bill of Materials from a SOLIDWORKS file inside the PDM vault and export it to a CSV file.
 This command supports configuration evaluation using **$configuration**, allows specifying **configNames**, and supports selecting a **layout** from all available BOM layouts.

-## SYNTAX:
+## Syntax
 ```bash
 bom -filePath -name -directory -search -recursive -configNames -layout
 ```
-## PARAMETERS:
+## Parameters
 - `filePath`
   Path to the SOLIDWORKS file whose BOM you want to export.